Arquisoft/wiq_en2b/Quickstart.md

 - Linux machine with Ubuntu >= 20.04.
 - Docker and docker-compose installed.
-- Open ports for the applications installed (in this case, ports 3000 for the webapp and 8000 for the gateway service).
+- Open ports for the applications installed (in this case, ports 3000 for the webapp and 8443 for the API, or whatever port configure the app to use).

 Once you have the virtual machine created, you can install **docker** and **docker-compose** using the following instructions: